Bolton-and-Menk-GIS/Full-Stack-Application-Development/sections/02_Serve_Brewery_Data.md

 `SELECT * from breweries WHERE city = 'Minneapolis'`

-Fortunately, we are using `flask_sqlalchemy`, which is an [Object Relational Mapper](https://pythonspot.com/orm-with-sqlalchemy/) (ORM).
+Fortunately, we are using `flask_sqlalchemy`, which is an [Object Relational Mapper](https://pythonspot.com/orm-with-sqlalchemy/) (ORM) so we do not have to write raw statements.
 As a reminder the definition of an ORM from the above link:

 >An object relational mapper maps a relational database system to objects.
 The ORM is independent of which relational database system is used.
 From within Python, you can talk to objects and the ORM will map it to the database.